-New boilers with operating efficiencies in excess of 93% have greater turndown capability and operate better at low load conditions than the existing equipment.
+New boilers with operating efficiencies in excess of 84% have greater turndown capability and operate better at low load conditions than the existing equipment.
 Relocating the boiler inside the mechanical room would help protect it from environmental elements.
 The new unit would be equipped with a sealed combustion chamber for protection from chemicals stored in the mechanical room.
-The dramatic efficiency gains from the antiquated atmospheric boiler to a condensing boiler with 10:1 turndown will provide significant savings in fuel energy for pool water heating.
+The dramatic efficiency gains from the antiquated atmospheric boiler to a high efficiency boiler will provide significant savings in fuel energy for pool water heating.